Applied causality to infer protein dynamics and kinetics: Results

 \subsection{Effect of Out-of-Set Sample Removal on the AF2-predicted Dynamics and Kinetics}

-Generative ML models are prone to infer out-of-set samples, which are outside the support of known data distributions, including those used to train the ML model.
+Generative ML models are prone to infer samples outside the support of known data distributions.
 For networks attempting to model physics, these output samples generally deviate from known physical reality by violating e.g. conservation of mass, energy, or both.
-For generative ML models of protein structures, such out-of-set samples\cite{Bubeck2023,Huang2025} may include, but are not limited to including, structures with unphysically large bond lengths, implausible backbone and sidechain torsion angles, or infinite energy steric clashes.
+For generative ML models of protein structures, such out-of-set samples\cite{Bubeck2023,Huang2025} may include, but are not limited to including, structures with unphysically large bond lengths, implausible torsion angles, or steric clashes.

-Because such conformations, by our definition, possess null Boltzmann weight, it should be efficacious to remove these generated structures from forward modeling or other downstream analyses.
-In theory, this procedure excising structures having infinite free-energy from the ensemble due to the above-mentioned modeling issues should yield an \emph{a posteriori} distribution closer to the target distribution, whether the target comes from simulation or experiment.
-Thus, in theory, pruning out-of-set structures should allow for a refinement of the ML-generated samples that more closely aligns with a target distribution.
-In practice, this amounts to a sharply defined maximum entropy approach\cite{Bottaro2018} where out-of-set structures are assigned a weight of zero while all other structures retain their prior uniform weights.
+Because \eb{we assign} such conformations null Boltzmann weight, it should be efficacious to remove these generated structures from downstream analyses.
+In theory, excising structures having infinite free-energy from the ensemble due to the above-mentioned modeling issues should yield a distribution closer to the target distribution, whether \eb{it's} from simulation or experiment. \eb{So}, pruning out-of-set structures should allow for a refine\eb{d ML ensemble} that aligns more closely with a target distribution.
+In practice, this amounts to a sharply defined maximum entropy approach\cite{Bottaro2018}.

-We take as our target the free-energy surface in the space spanned by the two slowest diffusive LE4PD modes parameterized using the information from the one-microsecond MD simulations, such as that shown for 1EBW in Figure \ref{fig:span}.
-To remove the effect of the outlying structures, we project the AF2-generated ensemble onto this two-dimensional free-energy surface, then remove from the generated ensemble any structures lying outside the space explored in the one-microsecond simulation.
+\eb{Our target is} the free-energy surface spanned by the two slowest LE4PD modes parameterized using the one-microsecond MD simulations (Figure \ref{fig:span}).
+We remove the effect of the outlying structures by projecting the AF2-generated ensemble onto this free-energy surface, then remove from the generated ensemble any structures lying outside the space explored in the simulation.
 That is, we remove structures with infinitely high free energy i.e. zero Boltzmann weight.
-We use this modified AF2 ensemble to parameterize the LE4PD and perform the calculations as done previously for the original ensemble.
-Finally, we compare results to see how removing the out-of-set structures modifies the predicted RMSF profile, decorrelation times, and behavior of the autocorrelation functions.
+We parameterize the LE4PD using the modified AF2 ensemble and perform the calculations as done for the original ensemble.
+Finally, we examine how removing the out-of-set structures modifies the predicted RMSF profile, decorrelation times, and behavior of the ACFs.